alexanian/socratic-form-microscopy/_posts/2017-01-20-nick-kouvalis-is-full-of-shit.md

 <hr class="post-end" />

-<p>Ad Supported References (as <a href="/2016/11/22/why-i-dont-want-kellie-leitch-to-lead-the-conservative-party-and-how-to-stop-her/">per earlier</a>, please only visit with an adblocker so as to avoid incentivizing Kellie Leitch name recognition):</p>
+<p>Ad Supported References (as <a href="{{ site.baseurl }}/2016/11/22/why-i-dont-want-kellie-leitch-to-lead-the-conservative-party-and-how-to-stop-her/">per earlier</a>, please only visit with an adblocker so as to avoid incentivizing Kellie Leitch name recognition):</p>

 [^1]: <a href="http://www.macleans.ca/news/canada/inside-nick-kouvaliss-fake-news-strategy/">http://www.macleans.ca/news/canada/inside-nick-kouvaliss-fake-news-strategy/</a>